hashicorp/terraform-provider-aws/website/docs/r/sns_topic_subscription.html.markdown

 * SQS endpoints come in the form of the SQS queue's ARN (not the URL of the queue) e.g: `arn:aws:sqs:us-west-2:432981146916:terraform-queue-too`
 * Application endpoints are also the endpoint ARN for the mobile app and device.
+* Firehose endpoints are in the form of Firehose ARN e.g:
+`arn:aws:firehose:us-east-1:123456789012:deliverystream/ticketUploadStream`

 ## Attributes Reference